larryhynes/rspamd.com/doc/quickstart.md

 Then you can copy this string and store it in the configuration file.
 Rspamd uses the [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) algorithm that makes it very hard to brute-force this password even if it has been compromised.

-### Setting up the webui
+### Setting up the WebUI

-Webui is managed by a controller worker but you might want to proxy its requests using nginx, for example, to add `TLS` support.
+The WebUI is managed by a controller worker but you might want to proxy its requests using nginx, for example, to add `TLS` support.
 Here is a minimal setup required for nginx to do that:

 <div>
 <a class="btn btn-info btn-block btn-code" data-toggle="collapse" data-target="#nginx_cf">nginx.conf<i class="fa fa-caret-square-o-down fa-pull-right"></i></a><div id="nginx_cf" class="collapse collapse-block"><pre><code>